pytorch/pytorch/torch/csrc/jit/OVERVIEW.md

 **Non-profiling**| Inline </br> Dead code elimination </br> Constant Propagation </br> Common expr elimination </br> Loop Unroller </br> Peephole* </br> LowerGradOf^ </br> RemoveExpands^ | BatchMM

 These properties define a relative order of optimizations in graph executor's optimization pipeline.
-A number of Non-profiling/Derivative-preserving (DCE, Constant prop, and CSE) optimizations are often performed to remove inefficiencies (e.g. dead code or redundant computations) introduced by the other passes.
+A number of Non-profiling/Derivative-preserving (Dead Code Elimination, Constant prop, and Common Subexpression Elimination) optimizations are often performed to remove inefficiencies (e.g. dead code or redundant computations) introduced by the other passes.
 As such, they are executed a number of times through the optimization pipeline.
 These optimizations don't require profiling information, hence they can be used in both the profiling and optimization stages.
 They are also derivative-preserving which means they are valid before and after derivative graph splitting or, in other words, within and outside `prim::DifferentiableGraph`s.
 Derivative-preserving optimizations and Derivative graph splitting are discussed more in detal below.

 In the **profiling stage**, the graph executor runs:
 * LowerGradOf^